 Grubs look like large, white worms, making them relatively easy to spot on your property.
 They can grow up to about 2 inches in length, and their bodies form a C shape.
 They burrow underneath the grass to feed on the root structure, leaving the grass above dry and patchy.
 If you notice that you are starting to get small dry patches in your lawn, give the blades a gentle tug.
 If the grass comes up in a large chunk with minimal root structure beneath, there is a very good chance that you are dealing with a grub infestation.
 Fortunately, a pest control specialist can treat for them quickly and easily so that you can begin the work of restoring your lawn to its former glory.

-Say Bye To Turf Pests and Replace Dead Grass with Fresh Turf
+Say Bye To Pests and Replace the Dead with Fresh Turf

 If you have been experiencing pest problems in your yard, causing serious damage to your lawn, you may not be able to get it to grow back as quickly as you would like.
 Instead of waiting months or even years for your lawn to look great again, it is often a better idea to simply remove the damaged grass and replace it with fresh sod.
 This way, your grass will be healthy and lush right from the start with a pests-free foundation.
 Then, you can focus on keeping pests away, rather than scrambling to repair the damage they have already caused.